Sparse Approximation in Lattices and Semigroups: General Semigroups:

 \end{corollary} \begin{proof} The polytope $1/\left|\det\bB\right|\cdot P(\bB)$ does not contain non-zero integer vectors in its interior since each non-zero integer vector can be expressed in terms of $\bB$ and non-zero coefficients which are at least $1/\left|\det\bB\right|$.
 So we have

-If $\mu^{(m-1)/m}\cdot\left|\det\bB\right|^{(2m-1)/m} < 2^{(n-m)/m}$, Theorem~\ref{thm_semigroup_approx_n-1} implies $\app_{\bB,n-1}(\bA) < 1/\left|\det\bB\right|$.
+If ${2\cdot}\mu^{(m-1)/m}\cdot\left|\det\bB\right|^{(2m-1)/m} < 2^{(n-m)/m}$, Theorem~\ref{thm_semigroup_approx_n-1} implies $\app_{\bB,n-1}(\bA) < 1/\left|\det\bB\right|$.
 This means that we can find an approximation of some $\bb\in\bA\Z^n_{\geq 0}$ that is contained in $\bb + 1/\left|\det\bB\right|\cdot\intt( P(\bB))$.
 However, we have

-Hence, $\bb$ can only be approximated by $\bb$ itself, which gives an approximation error of $0$.
-Rearranging terms to isolate $n$ in $\mu^{(m-1)/m}\cdot\left|\det\bB\right|^{(2m-1)/m} < 2^{(n-m)/m}$ gives the claimed bound. \end{proof} When $m=1$, we recover a tight bound on the sparse representation of integers in semigroups; cf. \cite[Theorem 3]{alievAverkovLoeraOertel21}.
+Hence, $\bb$ can only be approximated by $\bb$ itself, which means that $\bb$ can be expressed as non-negative integer combination of at most $n-1$ columns and thus gives an approximation error of $0$.
+Rearranging terms to isolate $n$ in ${2\cdot}\mu^{(m-1)/m}\cdot\left|\det\bB\right|^{(2m-1)/m} < 2^{(n-m)/m}$ gives the claimed bound. \end{proof} When $m=1$, we recover a tight bound on the sparse representation of integers in semigroups; cf. \cite[Theorem 3]{alievAverkovLoeraOertel21}.

 Our results are based on the assumption that $\ba_i\in\pos\lbrace \ba_1,\ldots,\ba_m\rbrace$ for all $i\in\lbrack n\rbrack$ or, equivalently, $\pos\lbrace \ba_1,\ldots,\ba_n\rbrace$ is simplicial.
 This assumption allows us to fix a suitable basis, denoted above by $\bB$, which we use consistently throughout our arguments.
 In particular, we bound the refined parameter $\app_{\bB,k}(\bA)$ and measure the approximation error with a norm that depends on $\bB$.
 In general, if one removes the assumption that $\ba_i\in\pos\lbrace \ba_1,\ldots,\ba_m\rbrace$ for all $i\in\lbrack n\rbrack$, it is not clear how to obtain results in the flavor of Theorems~\ref{thm_semigroup_approx_n-1} and \ref{thm_semigroup_general_bound}.
 If such an extension is possible, it likely requires new approaches and further assumptions.
 The following example supports this statement by illustrating that for a given basis $\bB$ certain vectors can be hard to approximate.